streamlit/docs/content/library/api/personalization/experimental-user.md

 ### Examples

 The ability to personalize apps for the user viewing the app is a great way to make your app more engaging.
-It unlocks a plethora of use-cases for developers.

-Some of which could include: showing additional controls for admins, visualizing a user’s Streamlit history, a personalized stock ticker, a chatbot app, and much more.
+It unlocks a plethora of use-cases for developers, some of which could include: showing additional controls for admins, visualizing a user's Streamlit history, a personalized stock ticker, a chatbot app, and much more.
 We're excited to see what you build with this feature!

 Here's a code snippet that shows extra buttons for admins: